 If given a chance to watch the whole match, you can see that whenever Inoki tried to do anything outside of the restrictive rules, Ali’s corner cried foul, demanding a deduction of points while yelling obscenities to referee Gene LeBell.

-The fight finally arrived on June 26th, 1976, but it turned out to be a rather tepid and uneventful affair.
+The fight finally arrived on June 26th, 1976, but it turned into a rather tepid and uneventful affair.
 We had Mayweather versus McGregor; the ’70s got Ali versus Inoki.

 Naturally, Inoki invited Ali to grapple with him on the mat instead.
 With both at a standstill, Ali took over 100 kicks of varying force to his legs.

-It almost seemed as if people would have preferred if the match had been a work.
+It almost seemed like people would have preferred if the match had been a work.
 At least if it were, it would have had the potential to be more entertaining than the dreadful contest they had to suffer through.

 By the altercation’s end, both frustrated fighters embraced and awaited the judge’s decision.
 People usually boo at live events, but people who paid to watch this debacle in different CCTV locations became unruly, with many not even watching until the end.

-Highlights of the Muhammad Ali and Antonio Inoki Fight:
+Did the Muhammad Ali and Antonio Inoki Match Live up to Its Expectations?

 The referee of the match, Gene LeBell, said, “I didn’t think in that fight either of them actually got to show their true ability.
 They were both much better competitors than they showed that night.
 But it was the first big mixed martial arts fight.
 It’ll go down in history as that.”